truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

    Community users with 13.3 installed should update to the latest maintenance release of that version prior to migration.
    Either major version can use the [iso upgrade](#migrating-using-an-iso-file-to-upgrade) method for migration.

-2. Migrate [GELI-encrypted pools](https://www.truenas.com/docs/core/coretutorials/storage/pools/storageencryption/#geli-pool-migrations) to a non-GELI-encrypted pool before upgrading from CORE 12.0x or earlier releases!
+2. Migrate [GELI-encrypted pools](https://www.truenas.com/docs/core/13.0/coretutorials/storage/pools/storageencryption/#geli-pool-migrations) to a non-GELI-encrypted pool before upgrading from TrueNAS 12.0x or earlier releases!
    If you do not migrate from GELI to ZFS encryption before upgrading to 13.0-U6.2 (or newer) or migrating to TrueNAS 24.04, you permanently lose access to the data in the GELI encrypted pool(s).

 3. Verify the root user is not locked.